igrishaev/pg2/README.md

 ### Config

 Passing `-u`, `-h`, and other arguments all the time is inconvenient.
-The engine can read all them at once from a config file.
-The default path is `migration.config.edn`.
-Override path to the config using the `-c` parameter:
+The engine can read them at once from a config file.
+The default config location is `migration.config.edn`.
+Override the path to the config using the `-c`
+parameter:

 ~~~
 <lein/deps> -c config.edn list